zacknewcomb/BBallTeamProj/README.md

     - Removes player from team
    #### Sort by Name and Jersey
     - Sorts players on team by increasing jersey number, or alphabetically
+     #### Generally
+    - This program is designed to be a small application for recording players scoring in a basketball game.
+I used this project to learn and practice more on object oriented programming in C++.